JPSieg/MeltR/Manual.md

 $$f(T) = \frac{K(T)}{1 + K(T)} \qquad (27)$$

-Where C	extsubscript{t} is the total strand concentration.
+Where C\textsubscript{t} is the total strand concentration.
 K(T) is the equilibrium constant as a function of temperature, given by Equation 28 for heteroduplexes, Equation 29 for homoduplexes, and Equation 30 for monomolecular self-structured RNA.

 $$ K(T) = \exp{(\frac{dH}{R}(\frac{1}{T_{m}} - \frac{1}{T}) + ln(\frac{4}{Ct}))}\qquad (28) $$